anphase/pmn.nz/books.md

 layout: page
 title: Books
 permalink: /books/
-date:   2019-09-11
+date:   2019-09-12
 ---

-I enjoy reading other people's reading lists so I'm writing my own -- hopefully someone finds it interesting.
-I will rate the books out of 5 and add an asterisk * to books that stood out to me and write some pointers blurb where I can.
+I enjoy reading other people's book lists so I'm writing my own -- hopefully someone finds it interesting.
+I rate the books out of 5 and add an asterisk * to books that stood out to me.
+I've also written a blurb with my thoughts or some takeaways where I can.
+I generally read non-fiction books on a variety of topics from art to science and engineering but I do dabble in fiction here and there.

 > I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me.

 *last updated: {{ page.date }}*

-_WIP: I'm working on listing all the books I have notes on_
+_Work in progress..._

 ---